Join Us In Making Hawaiʻi a Better Place For Kids

 - Public meetings regarding proposed policy and regulatory changes

-- Name, logo and link included on HCAN website, and Children’s Policy Agenda Discounts on trainings and conferences
+- Name included on HCAN website, and Children’s Policy Agenda Discounts on trainings and conferences

 - A strategic consultation with the HCAN staff or lobbyist